 Time to Completion

 Time to completion starts when a student begins any program in the Graduate School.
 All work must be completed within three (3) years of the start date to the graduate program, for those studying for the various master’s degrees.
 Individual programs may set a shorter time period.
 Exceptions may be granted by the Dean of the Graduate School at the request of the Graduate Program Director.
 Course availability may vary by program and term; therefore students who may need to withdraw or take a break from their program should work directly with their Academic Advisor to ensure timely completion within the three (3) year window.
+Students in the UOnline Applied Learning Sciences (Master’s & Doctoral) and Frost Online graduate programs have six (6) years to complete their requirements for graduation.

 A student is ineligible for financial aid when it becomes mathematically impossible for him/her to complete the program within 150% of the length of the program.
 The length of the program is the amount of time necessary for a student to complete all requirements for a degree or certificate.